-Any type of accident, whether a car, truck, motorcycle, or pedestrian, can be fatal depending on things like the speed of the vehicles, the type of collision, and much more, but the fact remains that a semi-truck is a massive vehicle that poses a significant risk of life-threatening injuries to all other drivers and passengers on the road.
+Any type of accident, whether a car, truck, motorcycle, or pedestrian, can be fatal depending on the speed of the vehicles or the type of collision.
+A semi-truck is a massive vehicle that poses a significant risk of life-threatening injuries to all other drivers and passengers on the road.
 As such, lawyers will need to ensure that the extensive medical and emotional injuries their clients suffer are documented throughout the claim and are fairly compensated at the resolution of the case.

 When we hear about distracted driving, we commonly think of texting behind the wheel.
 While this is an alarmingly common distraction, there are many other behaviors that distract drivers from staying safe on the road.
 Some other common distractions include eating, changing radio stations, adjusting a GPS, or even simply letting your mind wander.

-Speed limits are set on roadways in order to account for numerous safety factors such as upcoming obstacles, road design, and more.
-Exceeding these limits — especially while hauling heavy cargo — can result in a loss of control or an inability to come to a stop in an emergency.
-In addition to the increased risk of an accident, higher speeds can lead to worse accidents and an increased risk of a serious or fatal injury.
+Speed limits are set on roadways in order to account for numerous safety factors such as upcoming obstacles, or road design.
+Exceeding these limits — especially while hauling heavy cargo — can result in loss of control or inability to come to a stop in an emergency.
+In addition to the increased risk of an accident, higher speeds can lead to worse accidents, an increased risk of a serious, fatal injury, or wrongful death.